AndrewQuijano/Reap/README.md

 Our plugin first enforces that certain values be present in the in-scope blocks and associations.

 Then using the `config.json` with its provided assumptions, make estimates on how often/when certain components would be compromised by.
-We want to show that adding certain security controls, all else being equal, the likelihood of a successful cyberattack decreases.
+We want to show that by adding certain security controls, all else being equal, the likelihood of a successful cyberattack decreases.

 ## Plug-In Use